PhonologicalCorpusTools/SLPAA/docs/source/glossary.rst

 mid-sagittal plane
 ==================
-The sagittal plane centered directly in the middle of the body.
-The body is bilaterally symmetric across this plane, so it must be given special considerations for horizontal :ref:`Symmetry<symmetry_section>`.
+The particular sagittal plane that is centered directly at the midline of the body.
+The body is bilaterally symmetric across this plane, so it must be given special considerations in terms of :ref:`Symmetry<symmetry_section>`.

 .. _module:

 module
 ======
-This term is used to describe the full set of possible specifications that a user can then make selections from for a given type of module (as in the :ref:`movement_module`, :ref:`location_module`, :ref:`sign_type_module` and so on) in SLP-AA.
-When not referenced in connection to a particular module, this term applies abstractly to the modular functionality of the program.
+This term is used to describe the full set of possible selections available to choose from for a given type of module in SLP-AA: these are the :ref:`movement_module`, the :ref:`hand_part_module`, the :ref:`location_module`, the :ref:`relation_module`, the :ref:`orientation_module`, the :ref:`hand_configuration_module`, and the :ref:`nonmanual_module`.
+When not referenced in connection to a particular type of module, this term applies abstractly to the modular functionality of the program.
 For more information, visit the :ref:`modularity` section.

 See :ref:`instance` of a module.